Image of Hair Salon accessories

 But given the nature of unsecured lending, it’s generally harder to qualify for funds and COVID-19 added a whole new layer of complexity to the application process.

-Peter wrote to Get Capital, explaining what had happened to our client previously with NAB.
 He also clearly expressed his view on the client as a good candidate for unsecured borrowing, despite potential red flags on paper.

 Get Capital approved the full loan amount of 35K right away, and the funds were settled within one week of the client’s initial enquiry with Valiant.